nairdur/going_out/README.md

 We chose the following groups:

-Group X: Outages occurring in areas with low population density
+Group X: Outages occurring in areas with low population density (less than 10M people)

-Group Y: Outages occurring in areas with high population density
+Group Y: Outages occurring in areas with high population density (more than 10M people)

 These groups were chosen to evaluate whether the model's performance is consistent across different population densities, enuring fairness in prediction quality.
 We used the absolute difference in mean RMSE as the evaluation metric to assess whether the model performs equally for both groups.